raintank/raintank-docker/README.md

 - run `./setup_dev.sh` to download all of the raintank components.
 The script will launch a docker container and clone the git repositories of all of the raintank components.
 Once the script has completed, the docker host server will have a /opt/raintank directory that will have all of the raintank code and dependencies installed.
 - run `./launch_dev.sh` to start up all of the docker containers.
 This script will start the containers in interactive mode, attached to a screen session.
 Instead of using the code baked into the image, the container will instead execute what is installed in /opt/raintank on the docker host.
 As all containers are sharing the same /opt/raintank directory, any changes made to the /opt/raintank/* code while inside a container will be visible in all other containers.
 - attach to the screen session with 'screen -r raintank'.
 To navigate between all of the screen windows press 'CTRL-a then "' (double quote).
 This will provide the list of windows running, use the arrow keys to select the desired window then press enter.
+- enable the worldping app through the grafana menu at http://localhost:3000, using key `changeme`.

 for your convenience, this code may be all you need (tested on ubuntu 14.04)